JPry/vvv-base/README.md

  * `force` - Overwrite an existing installed version of the plugin.
  * `activate` - Activate the plugin after installation.
  * `activate-network` - *(Multisite only)* Network activate the plugin after installation.

 Defaults to an empty array.

+### `themes`

+A list of themes to install using WP CLI.
+There are two ways to specify what themes to install:

+1. Use the theme slug, zip, or url.
+This value can be anything [accepted by WP CLI](https://developer.wordpress.org/cli/commands/theme/install/)
+1. Specify an array of options for a theme.
+These options are specific to WP CLI.
+Available options are:
+ * `theme` - The theme slug, the path to a local zip file, or URL to a remote zip file.
+ * `version` - The particular version of the theme to install. *(Note: This may only work for themes from the wordpress.org repository)*
+ * `force` - Overwrite an existing installed version of the theme.
+ * `activate` - Activate the theme after installation.

+Defaults to an empty array.